-INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan, cisplatin, and etoposide as in Arm A, iobenguane I-131 IV over 1.5-2 hours on day 1 beginning 3 weeks after the start of cycle 3, and vincristine, dexrazoxane, doxorubicin, and cyclophosphamide as in Arm A beginning no sooner than 35 days after the infusion of iobenguane I-131.
+INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan hydrochloride, cisplatin, and etoposide phosphate as in Arm A, iobenguane I-131 IV over 1.5-2 hours on day 1 beginning 3 weeks after the start of cycle 3, and vincristine sulfate, dexrazoxane hydrochloride, doxorubicin hydrochloride, and cyclophosphamide as in Arm A beginning no sooner than 35 days after the infusion of iobenguane I-131.

 HSCT#1: Patients receive thiotepa and cyclophosphamide as in Arm A.

-HSCT#2: Patients receive melphalan, etoposide, and carboplatin as in Arm A.
+HSCT#2: Patients receive melphalan, etoposide phosphate, and carboplatin as in Arm A.

 POST-CONSLIDATION THERAPY: Patients receive sargramostim, dinutuximab, and isotretinoin as in Arm A-D.

-INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan, cisplatin, etoposide, iobenguane I-131, vincristine, dexrazoxane, doxorubicin, and cyclophosphamide as in Arm B.
+INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan hydrochloride, cisplatin, etoposide phosphate, iobenguane I-131, vincristine sulfate, dexrazoxane hydrochloride, doxorubicin hydrochloride, and cyclophosphamide as in Arm B.